 Yep, no matter if you are sorting regular prints or digital files, you need a plan.
-Unless you have decided on a sorting system beforehand, and know how to categorize your photos (or files), this process will take much longer than it should.
+Unless you have decided on a sorting system beforehand, this process will take much longer than it should.
 You need to make a decision, and stick to it.
 With this blog post, I intend to help you make that decision, so you can move on in the organizing process once and for all.

 To Sort or Not to Sort